English

 The Era of 800G Optical Transceiver is Coming

 The FS lineup offers premium 800G optical modules designed to cater to diverse Ethernet and InfiniBand construction requirements.
 Each module undergoes rigorous real-world testing, and our extensive local inventory ensures swift fulfillment of customer needs.
-With the deployment of FS 800G optical modules, we propel ourselves closer to unlocking the full potential of AI.
+With the deployment of FS 800G optical modules, we propel ourselves closer to unlocking the full potential of HPC.
 Discover our range of 800G modules today and embark on the journey towards the future of data transmission.

 You might be interested in